History of the Philippines: Precolonial period (AD 900 to 1565) – Independent polities

-The exact scope and mechanisms of Indian cultural influences on early Philippine polities are still the subject of some debate among Southeast Asian historiographers, but the current scholarly consensus is that there was probably little or no direct trade between India and the Philippines, and Indian cultural traits, such as linguistic terms and religious practices, filtered in during the 10th through the early 14th centuries, through early Philippine polities' relations with the empire.
-The Philippine archipelago is thus one of the countries, just at the outer edge of what is considered the.
+The exact scope and mechanisms of Indian cultural influences on early Philippine polities are still the subject of some debate among Southeast Asian historiographers, but the current scholarly consensus is that there was probably little or no direct trade between India and the Philippines, and Indian cultural traits, such as linguistic terms and religious practices, filtered in during the 10th through the early 14th centuries, through early Philippine polities' relations with the Hindu Majapahit empire.
+The Philippine archipelago is thus one of the countries, just at the outer edge of what is considered the "Greater Indian cultural zone".

+A gold statuette of the Hindu-Buddhist goddess (Devata) "Kinari" found in the Caraga region of the Philippines showing that conforming to ancient records, the area was ruled by Hindu Rajahs.

 The early polities of the Philippine archipelago were typically characterized by a three-tier social structure.
 Although different cultures had different terms to describe them, this three-tier structure invariably consisted of an apex nobility class, a class of "freemen", and a class of dependent debtor-bondsmen called."
 Among the members of the nobility class were leaders who held the political office of which was responsible for leading autonomous social groups called.
-Whenever these banded together, either to form a larger settlement or a geographically looser alliance group, the more senior or respected among them would be recognized as a, variedly called a.
+Whenever these banded together, either to form a larger settlement or a geographically looser alliance group, the more senior or respected among them would be recognized as a "paramount datu", variedly called a Lakan, Sultan, Rajah, or simply a more senior Datu.
 Eventually, by the 14th to 16th century, inter-kingdom warfare escalated and population densities across the archipelago was low.